Find Your Spot at Humber

 What you will do:

-Reporting to the Senior Dean, Faculty of Liberal Arts & Sciences and Innovative Learning (FLA), the Associate Dean, Pathways works collaboratively with the Senior Dean and other members of the administration of FLA in the development and implementation of the Faculty’s strategic initiatives as part of the college’s strategic and academic plans, specifically pertaining to access and pathways programming.
+Reporting to the Senior Dean of the Faculty of Liberal Arts and Sciences, the Associate Dean, English, works collaboratively with the Senior Dean and other members of the administration in the development and implementation of the Faculty’s strategic initiatives as part of the College’s strategic and academic plans.

 What you bring to the role: